 God's People DANCE!

-Hebraic circle dancing is a large part of the Praise, Worship, and just plain FUN of the Season of Our Joy festival!
-"But", you might ask, "does God find favor in seeing all these people swinging around, holding hands . . .
+Hebraic circle dancing is a large part of Hebraic Praise and Worship "But", you might ask, "does God find favor in seeing all these people swinging around, holding hands . . .
 HAVING FUN during these special times of worship and praise?"
 We would submit that not only does He find favor, He expects it!

 We all know that God expects His people to keep the Feast of Tabernacles, that these Holy Days - these 'moedim' - are 'appointments' or 'dates' we have with The Creator, but with a careful reading of the text, we find that God reveals a little more about our festival observance.